chpc-tech-eval/scc/tutorial4/AzureTerraformREADME.md

    ```
    az login
    ```
->[!NOTE]
->Follow the instructions which appear once running this line as stipulated to authenticate yourself.
+<b>Follow the instructions which appear once running this line as stipulated to authenticate yourself.</b>

 >[!IMPORTANT]
 >It is possible that your laptops do not have Azure CLI installed already.
 If not follow the following steps.